 Wesley’s Doctor of Ministry program for chaplains was developed following the events of 9/11 as the seminary committed to serving U.S. military chaplains in new and deeper ways.

-“The Doctor of Ministry is the premiere executive education program for religious leaders,” President David McAllister-Wilson said.
-“It’s a rigorous program of graduate-level courses and it helps chaplains go deeper and broader intellectually, emotionally, psychologically and in their leadership skills.”
+“The Doctor of Ministry is the premier executive education program for religious leaders,” President David McAllister-Wilson said.
+“It’s a rigorous program of graduate-level courses and it helps chaplains go deeper and broader intellectually, emotionally, psychologically, and in their leadership skills.”

 To aid chaplains in their pursuit of educational and theological development, the seminary also committed to providing 100 percent tuition scholarships for all military chaplains.
 Meeting the goal of funding each chaplain’s tuition requires Wesley to partner with individuals and local churches to financially support the program.
 In late-2018, Floris United Methodist Church in Herndon, Va., became a key financial partner as the congregation gifted Wesley with $60,000 collected as part of the church’s Christmas Eve offering.

 Wesley’s commitment to military chaplains continues to bear fruit as additional chaplains are brought into the program and significant financial support is secured.
 A third cohort of chaplains began studies at Wesley in March 2019 with another is set to begin in 2020.

 “When the chance to study at Wesley came up, I was very busy with a position at the Washington Navy Yard, working extremely long hours in a high stress environment,” King said.
 “Taking on the challenges of doctoral studies was a very serious decision.
 That Wesley offered to cover the costs of the degree was the swaying factor in my calculus.
 Now my challenge is to pay it forward in a way that reflects the considerable generosity of my benefactors.”

 *Program tuition for one chaplain costs $22,000, or $500,000 for one cohort of 24 chaplains.